 - 40 miles / 10 miles per day = 4 DAYS OF FOOD + one extra day for the hike back to the JMT from Onion Valley

-The following meals for days 19-22 plus one additional day were included in the resupply box that I sent to Muir Trail Ranch.
+The following meals for days 19-22 plus one additional day were included in the resupply box that I sent to Onion Valley.

-There are a couple ways to do your John Muir Trail resupply at Onion Valley.
-If you have some nice friends who are willing to meet you at the Onion Valley trailhead or drop off a package for you a day or two before your expected arrival date, that is ideal.
-But that wasn’t an option for me or for most hikers.
+There are a couple of ways to do your John Muir Trail resupply at Onion Valley.
+If you have some nice friends who are willing to meet you at the Onion Valley trailhead, that’s ideal.
+But that wasn’t an option for me or most hikers.

 That’s where the friendly folks at the Mt.
 Williamson Motel in Independence come in, offering several options for resupply.
 First, for $75, the Mt.
 Williamson Motel will hold packages for non-hotel guests in town.
 This requires you to get to and from town to pick it up.
 The next tier up is the full-service resupply package for non-hotel guests for $150.
 With this option, they’ll hold your package and provide transportation between Onion Valley and the Mt.
 Williamson Motel in Independence.

 Alternatively, if you are looking for a hot meal, shower, and laundry, the Mt.
 Williamson Motel also offers a complete resupply package where they will provide lodging and roundtrip transportation to and from the Mt.
 Williamson Motel.
-The cost for this is $175 (single occupancy) or $225 (double occupancy) and includes transportation, accommodations, breakfast, laundry, and storage of your resupply package.
+The cost for this is $265 (single occupancy) or $365 (double occupancy) and includes transportation, accommodations, hot breakfast, laundry, and storage of your resupply package.

 (** NOTE: In previous years, the Mt.
 Williamson Motel would drop off JMT resupply packages at the Onion Valley Trailhead for JMT hikers, which is the service we utilized.
-However, as of 2016 the Forest Service no longer allows food caches to be stored at the trailhead.**)
+However, as of 2016 the Forest Service no longer allows food caches to be stored at the trailhead.
+They will confiscate them.**)

-- Contact the Motel to arrange your desired service
+- Contact the motel to arrange your desired service and pay online here.

 - Pack all food in a plastic bucket, tape the labels to the bucket, and send it to the address below.
 Ensure it arrives at least one week prior to your arrival date.